-- a) Unearthed conductive parts and non-conductive parts of the equipment expected to be held or touched during normal use (for example, a telephone handset, a keyboard or the entire exterior surface of a laptop or notebook computer). - b) Parts and circuitry that can be touched by the test finger, Figure 2A (see 2.1.1.1), except contacts of connectors that cannot be touched by the test probe, Figure 2C (see 2.1.1.1). - c) An selv circuit, TNV- 2 circuit or a limited current circuit provided for connection of other equipment.
+- a) Unearthed conductive parts and non-conductive parts of the equipment expected to be held or touched during normal use (for example, a telephone handset a keyboard or the entire exterior surface of a laptop or notebook computer). - b) Parts and circuitry that can be touched by the test finger, Figure 2A (see 2.1.1.1), except contacts of connectors that cannot be touched by the test probe, Figure 2C (see 2.1.1.1). - c) An SELV CIRCUIT, a TNV-2 CIRCUIT or a LIMITED CURRENT CIRCUIT provided for connection of other equipment.
 The requirement for separation applies whether or not this circuit is accessible.